This post is periodically updated with new attacks on the media by the president.

 This onslaught didn’t stop once Trump assumed the presidency.
 From the most powerful perch on the planet, he has continued to wage attacks on the free press, further revealing his authoritarian impulses and disdain for the First Amendment.

-Below we provide a running list of the attacks that the president has made on the press since assuming office.
+Below we provide a running list of attacks that the president has made on the press since assuming office.
 We’ll keep this list updated since, unfortunately, we don’t expect them to stop.

 - Said it is “frankly disgusting the way the press is able to write whatever they want to write” in a meeting with Canadian Prime Minister Justin Trudeau.